Relationship Communication Styles: What Yours Is and How to Change It

 Moving Toward Assertiveness

-• Separating your right to have needs from the other person's obligation to meet them — you can express clearly and accept that the response might not be what you want
+Separating your right to have needs from the other person's obligation to meet them is also crucial.
+You can express clearly and accept that the response might not be what you want.
+Assertiveness doesn't guarantee outcomes — it guarantees that the communication itself was honest and respectful.
+That's already a significant improvement over the alternatives, and it's what genuinely better communication actually looks like in practice.

 Want to communicate more effectively in your relationship?
 This is core work.
 I can help.